FIJI16/rsschool-cv/cv.md

 ## Skills.

 ### I have knowledge of *HTML, CSS, Bootsrap 3*.
 I have average knowledge of *Javascript* and continue to develop in this direction further.
 Basic knowledge of PHP, MySQL.
+Finished courses on Sololearn, FructCode etc. .

 ## Examples of code: